arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 ## Arduino Cloud for Business Voucher

-The __Arduino Cloud for Business Voucher__ is a voucher available with select PRO products.
-It can be found within the product package for easy identification.
-It grants the holder a one-time redemption opportunity for a trial-period subscription plan to the Arduino Cloud for Business.
+The __Arduino Cloud for Business Voucher__ grants the holder a one-time redemption opportunity for a trial-period subscription plan to the Arduino Cloud for Business.

 ***The voucher must be redeemed within one year from the date of receipt.
 It is non-transferable and can only be used by the original recipient.
 The voucher is valid specifically for the software type specified on it.***